-Partial Action Plan 4 proposed the allocation of \$156,105,103 for Short-Term Capital Projects, Long-Term Planning, and Supplemental Funds for Business Recovery.
+This amended Partial Action Plan proposes the allocation of \$156,105,103.00 out of the remaining for Short-Term Capital Projects, Long-Term Planning, and Supplemental Funds for Business Recovery.
 The Short-Term Capital Projects will provide immediate relief to Lower Manhattan residents, businesses, workers, and visitors by improving accessibility in and around Lower Manhattan and enhancing the quality-of-life in Lower Manhattan, making it a more attractive place to live, work, and visit.
 The Long-Term Planning program is the first step towards realizing the Governor's and the Mayor's vision for Lower Manhattan focusing on airport access, links to Long Island, major boulevards such as West Street and Water Street, and underutilized resources such as the East River Waterfront.
-The World Trade Center (WTC) Business Recovery Grant program provides much needed additional funding for the Business Recovery Grant program, while reallocating underutilized funding in the Employment Training Assistance Program.
+The World Trade Center (WTC) Business Recovery Grant program provides much needed additional funding for the Business Recovery Grant program while reallocating underutilized funding in the Employment Training Assistance Program.